 Optimized design of digital signal processing and communication systems.
 I cooperate closely with the signal processing group at our department and with the Electronics Systems division at Linköping University, Sweden.
 Important recent projects are/have been Co-optimized Ubiquitous Broadband Access Networks (CUBAN) and CRoss-layer OPtimization in Short-range wireless sensor networks (CROPS).
 In CUBAN I supervised PhD-students Saeeid Tahmasbi Oskuii (defended his thesis in April 2008) and Asghar Havashki (defended his thesis in October 2009).

 You can find more details at the following CAS Research pages

 I am a member of the European Network of Excellence on High Performance and Embedded Architecture and Compilation, .
 At NTNU I participate in an inter-department Strategic Research Arena on ''Energy Efficient Computing Systems (EECS)'' as well as special interest groups on embedded systems and multicore programming.
 I am currently a member of the program committees of the CODES+ISSS, AICCSA, and Norchip conferences.

-Research Stays AbroadStarting August 2012 I am visiting imec Netherlands at the Holst Centre in High Tech Campus, Eindhoven.
-My hosts are Jos Hulzink and Francky Catthoor, and the goal is to continue and strenghten the ongoing cooperation between NTNU and imec.
-I will stay until the end of March 2013.
+Research Stays AbroadBetween August 2012 and March 2013 I visited imec Netherlands at the Holst Centre in High Tech Campus, Eindhoven.
+Jos Hulzink and Francky Catthoor were my hosts.

 Between October 2005 and June 2006 I was visiting researcher at Center for Embedded Computer Systems, University of California, Irvine.
 Professor Nikil Dutt was my host.